 As Easy as 1-2-3-4-5

-Now it was time to get to it, Hugh’s 5 point stance.
-Hugh had a great way of breaking down the motion of curling and pushing off into 5 steps so that you would have the right form.
-You started in little blocks that you pushed off of like in a track sprint race.
-And you got the beautiful curling glide by using a little slider footpad under your dominant foot, while letting your other leg drag in back.
+Now it was time to get to it, Hugh’s 5-point stance.
+Hugh had a great way of breaking down the motion of curling and pushing off into five steps so that you would have the right form.
+You started in little blocks that you pushed off of, like in a track sprint race.
+And you get the beautiful curling glide by using a little slider footpad under your dominant foot while letting your other leg drag in the back.
 As he demonstrated, it all looked so easy and fluid.
 Then I tried it.

-My first attempt was pathetic – I pushed off, cracked my knee on the hard ice, wobbled for 2 feet and fell over!
-I realized right away that my newly adopted yoga regimen would come in handy for curling – the hip flexers really do get used along with the core in this sport.
-So my first thing I learned was that this is not as easy as it looks.
-After about 30 more minutes of doing iterations of the 5 point stance and process, I was gliding 5 to 10 feet and using my pointed toe that remained on the ice as a rudder of sorts – directing me to where the Skip (captain Hugh) was telling me to go.
+My first attempt was pathetic – I pushed off, cracked my knee on the hard ice, wobbled for 2 feet, and fell over!
+I realized right away that my newly adopted yoga regimen would come in handy for curling – the hip flexors really do get used along with the core in this sport.
+So, the first thing I learned was that this is not as easy as it looks.
+After about 30 more minutes of doing iterations of the 5-point stance and process, I was gliding 5 to 10 feet and using my pointed toe that remained on the ice as a rudder of sorts – directing me to where the Skip (Captain Hugh) was telling me to go.

 Letting Go